sl0/conv/README.txt

         It is tested to work well with python2.6, python2.7 and python3.2.
 Some sphinx documentation is prepared.

+        Debian packages shipped for binary and sphinx-documentation git-buildpackage creates them on the fly.
+        RPMs may be created by python setup.py bdist_rpm

         Any Comments welcome.
         Have fun!